KnudsenMorten/ClientInspectorV2/README.md

 <br>

 # Implementation
+Hopefully you will experience, that it is pretty easy to get everything up and running.

+The steps are outlined below.
+Below getting started, I urge you to read in more detail about the components.

 <details>
-  <summary>Azure components used as part of ClientInspector - and their purpose?</summary>
+  <summary>Intro of the Azure components used as part of ClientInspector</summary>

 <br>